electron-userland/electron-builder/CONTRIBUTING.md

 - log of the terminal output
 - node version
 - npm version
-- on which system do you want to create installers (MacOS, Windows or Linux)
+- on which system do you want to create installers (macOS, Windows or Linux)

 # Pull Requests
 To check that your contributions match the project coding style make sure `npm test` passes.